isomerpages/moe-manjusrisec/_students-and-parents/Counselling Services.md

 *   For parents and teenagers : dissolving the barrier between you and your teen by William Glasser

-*   Raising a responsible child by Dr Don Dinkmeyer & Dr Gary D McKay
+*   Raising a responsible child by Dr Don Dinkmeyer &amp; Dr Gary D McKay

 *   Take back your kids by William J Doterty PhD